SAVE MONEY AND HELP SAVE THE PLANET

 Check out Giki Zero for more ideas.

-Your step by step guide to a sustainable life
+Your step by step guide to a lighter carbon footprint

 Thanks to Ali Yahya, Chandler Cruttendem, Tomas Javosky and A Mohe for fab pix on Unsplash